 Mediclinic International sees higher first-half core profit

-Oct 16 (Reuters) - Mediclinic International Plc MDCM.L, MEIJ.J said on Wednesday it expects higher first-half core earnings, as the healthcare company's Swiss business adjusted to regulatory changes and its Southern Africa and Middle East operations performed well.
+Oct 16 (Reuters) - Mediclinic International Plc MDCM.L, MEIJ.J said on Wednesday it expects an increase in first-half core earnings, as the healthcare company's Swiss business adjusted to regulatory changes and its South Africa and Middle East operations performed well.

 The group, which is listed in London and Johannesburg, said reported revenue for the six months ended Sept.
 30 was about 9% higher, and earnings before interest, tax, depreciation and amortization (EBITDA) before new accounting rules was up about 5%.